-Writing in his Sunday Independent column, Joe Brolly - who was treated to an early screening - transcribes an interview with Armagh and Crossmaglen legend Oisín McConville who is now the manager of the four-time All-Ireland winning club.
+Writing in his Sunday Independent column, Joe Brolly - who was treated to an early screening - transcribes an interview with Armagh and Crossmaglen legend Oisín McConville who is now the manager of the six-time All-Ireland winning club.

 In it, McConville passionately explains how the St Oliver Plunkett GAA pitch became an empowering symbol for the local people when the British occupation built a barracks on the club's premises and installed a 'Sniper At Work' sign, to try and oppress the Cross people.

 'Sniper at Work' sign in Crossmaglen, Northern Ireland.
 The Prov.
 IRA used snipers in Armagh to disrupt foot patrols. pic.twitter.com/zgYRFK2qUu— History Facts ²⁴⁷ (@historyfacts247) July 26, 2015